ABC Segment With Newsom Ends in Embarrassment

 The awkward exchange occurred during what had been a wide-ranging conversation between Newsom and Karl when the journalist abruptly shifted topics.
 Karl bluntly asked the Democratic governor what he made of “all the Patrick Bateman talk” before producing printed pages of memes depicting Newsom as the fictitious character played by Christian Bale.

-Newsom responded with what appeared to be a nervous laugh, beginning to deflect before Karl pressed further, informing him that people were comparing him to the American Psycho character.
+Newsom responded with what appeared to be a nervous laugh, beginning to deflect before Karl pressed further, informing him that people were comparing him to the character from American Psycho.
 The governor attempted to pivot by referencing President Donald Trump’s nickname for him, but Karl countered that even Newsom’s friends were making the comparison.

 Visibly caught off guard, Newsom questioned whether his friends were truly saying such things before joking that he would need to reevaluate his guest list.
 The exchange intensified when Karl read aloud remarks from an unnamed comedian who described Newsom as “a literal comic book villain from central casting” with “Patrick Bateman vibes.”
 The correspondent added that the comedian suggested Newsom “definitely had someone killed or may have killed someone himself,” prompting a chuckle from the governor.

 After acknowledging he was glad to still have some humor left, Newsom shifted to a more serious tone.
-“This is a rough business.
+He told Karl, “This is a rough business.
 Particularly if you’re willing to fight.
-And I just hope we have more fighters,” he told Karl.
-He added: “I have no problem being out there with the arrows in my back, as long as it gives some space for people to run over me and move forward.”
+And I just hope we have more fighters.”
+He added, “I have no problem being out there with the arrows in my back, as long as it gives some space for people to run over me and move forward.”

 The topic resurfaced later in the interview when Karl asked Newsom about the biggest misconception people have about him.
 The governor gestured toward the printed memes, citing the Bateman comparisons and references to his appearance and hair as factors that lead people to believe certain things about him.
 When Karl sought clarification on whether Newsom meant people viewed him as a lightweight, the governor pushed back against what he characterized as style-over-substance perceptions.